 Immediately following his Otolaryngology training, Dr. Boyce began his fellowship in Facial Plastic and Reconstructive Surgery at the University of Illinois in Chicago.
 There he was under the direction of renown facial plastic surgeons, Eugene Tardy and Dean Toriumi.
 He was a Clinical Instructor in both the Department of Otolaryngology and the Division of Facial Plastic and Reconstructive Surgery at the University of Illinois.
 He is certified by the American Board of Otolaryngology (1992) and the American Board of Facial Plastic and Reconstructive Surgery (1995).

 In 1992, Dr. Boyce returned to Louisiana State University where he has directed the Section of Facial Plastic and Reconstructive Surgery ever since.
 In 2003 he became Clinical Associate Professor of Otolaryngology.
 He is a past fellow of the American College of Surgeons, a member of the American Academy of Facial Plastic and Reconstructive Surgery and the American Medical Association as well as many other state and local medical societies.
-He is named on the Best Doctors in America annual listing in 2009, 2010, 2011, 2012, 2013, 2014 and 2015.
+He is named on the Best Doctors in America annual listing in 2009 – 2015.
 He made the August 2009 New Orleans Magazine Top Doctors listing.
 He has published on a variety of subspecialty topics and has lectured both nationally and internationally.
 He has served on numerous academic and clinical committees as well as in local and state medical society leadership positions.

 Dr. Boyce’s academic interests include the full gamut of facial plastic and reconstructive surgery including minimal incision rejuvenation, injectable tissue implants, improving the predictability of nasal plastic surgery, enhancing fat graft survival and the use of bioabsorbable facial rejuvenation devices.
 He shares his time academically with a robust clinical practice.